unifyai/orchestra/docs/home/make_your_first_request.rst

 Compatible Tools
 ----------------

-Thanks to the OpenAI format compatible endpoint, you can use most tools in a straightforward way.
+Thanks to the OpenAI-compatible endpoint, you can easily integrate with lots of LLM tools.
 For example:

 OpenAI SDK
 **********